Yelp/pyramid_swagger/docs/index.rst

 This project offers convenient tools for using Swagger to define and validate your interfaces in a Pyramid webapp.

-It's purpose is to enforce your Swagger spec as well as serving the spec over HTTP to outside clients, all with minimal effort.
+It's purpose is to enforce your Swagger-defined api as well as serving it over HTTP to outside clients, all with minimal effort.

 Features include: